12 Best Social Media Aggregators to Boost Conversions in 2025

 9. EmbedSocial

 EmbedSocial builds different widgets that you can pick to find a suitable mix of their products.
-One of their most popular widget is their social media aggregator, which they call EmbedFeed.
+One of their most popular widgets is their social media aggregator, which they call EmbedFeed.
 The widget gives you everything you need, from filtering content by hashtags to shoppable feeds.
 Like some other solutions, it has separated its review functionality from its social media aggregator.
 Because of that, you will have to pay for two different widgets if you want to mix social media content with reviews.

 While EmbedSocial is an excellent choice, thanks to its ease of use, you can use many features such as Google Reviews, Rights Management, API access, and Advanced Analytics only with their Premium plan ($99/per month).
 So, paying attention to your long-term needs and how many sources you need is worthwhile.
 Look at what the competitors may have to offer because you may get more for less from an alternative.